Get insider access

 0.068

-The Samsung Odyssey Neo G8 has decent HDR peak brightness.
-It's very similar to the Samsung Odyssey Neo G7 S32BG75, and with most real content, it's not as bright in HDR as the Sony INZONE M9.
+The HDR brightness is decent.
 It's brightest with small highlights as they pop against a dark background, but it gets dimmer with larger areas due to its ABL.
-Samsung advertises Quantum HDR 2000, but this isn't a real VESA certification, and it doesn't hit 2000 nits.
 Unfortunately, the EOTF doesn't follow the target PQ curve well, as it crushes blacks and over-brightens brighter details.
-There's also a sharp cut-off at the peak brightness, causing a loss of fine details in bright scenes.
+There's also a sharp cut-off at the peak brightness, meaning it lets highlights get the brightest they could before your computer does any tone mapping.

-These results are in the 'Custom' Picture Mode with the Brightness at its max and Local Dimming set to 'High'.
-The EOTF is also similar with Local Dimming set to 'Auto', as you can see here.
+These results are in the 'Custom' Picture Mode with the Brightness at its max and Local Dimming set to 'High.'
+The EOTF is also similar with Local Dimming set to 'Auto,' as you can see here.
 The EOTF on 'Low' follows a similar pattern, but it isn't as aggressive with crushing blacks.
 With local dimming disabled, the EOTF is terrible, and all scenes are too dark.

 In December 2023, Samsung released a firmware update, version 1009.0, and while it wasn't clear what the update would fix, some users reported that it improved the HDR performance.
 That said, we looked into it and didn't notice any changes in HDR, and it also has the same scanline issues from before the update.